TreyRubino/languages-and-compilers/cool-treewalk-interpreter/parser/README.md

 Testing for the Parser focused on ensuring the grammar correctly recognized valid COOL program structures and rejected malformed input with precise error reporting.
 The same suite of test cases used during the Lexer phase was extended for the Parser, allowing a consistent evaluation across both components.
-These tests verified that syntactically correct programs were successfully transformed into well-formed abstract syntax trees, while invalid programs produced clear, line-specific parser errors.
+These tests verified that syntactically correct programs were successfully transformed into well formed abstract syntax trees, while invalid programs produced clear, line specific parser errors.
 Test scenarios included variations in class definitions, feature lists, nested expressions, operator precedence, and block structures to confirm that all grammar rules behaved as expected.
 Additional malformed inputs, such as missing semicolons, unmatched braces, or misplaced keywords, were introduced to confirm accurate detection of syntax violations.
 Overall, testing demonstrated that the parser reliably bridges the lexer’s token stream to the AST representation, maintaining conformity with the COOL grammar and producing output suitable for subsequent semantic analysis.

 ## References

+[4] A. V. Aho, J. D. Ullman, R. Sethi, and M. S. Lam, Compilers: Principles, Techniques, and Tools, 2nd ed., ch.
+3, “Syntax Analysis,” Pearson/Addison-Wesley, 2006.